ecpease/subpydence/README.md

-# subtim
-# SubTim, A Multi-Layer, One-Dimensional Subsidence Package for TTim
+# subtim, A Multi-Layer, One-Dimensional Subsidence Package for TTim

 ## Introduction